New director announces Weston season: ‘Make people feel good about being in a room together’

 “It so happens she’s the most-produced playwright in America right now,” Gellert said.
 “When I first came across this play — I’m not a person who laughs or cries very often when I’m alone reading — I did both.
 I find her language so sharp and true and honest.
 And that twist — it hit me very hard.”

-Certainly the most unusual play of the season in Paula Vogel’s 2015 “Indecent,” the last in Weston Playhouse’s American Masters Series, which recounts the controversy surrounding the 1920s Polish play “God of Vengeance.”
+Certainly the most unusual play of the season is Paula Vogel’s 2015 “Indecent,” the last in Weston Playhouse’s American Masters Series, which recounts the controversy surrounding the 1920s Polish play “God of Vengeance.”

 “That play was written by a Jewish playwright about a brothel owner, a devout Jew, and his daughter who falls in love with one of the prostitutes,” Gellert said.
 “It was performed all over Europe, where it was very successful, but when it went to Broadway it was shut down by the police — because of the two people falling in love.